Women in Engineering (WiE) Engagement Community

 - Workshops focused on resumes, finding an internship, building a social media presence

-As a WiE LLC Peer Mentor, you will:
+As a WiE Resident Peer Mentor, you will:

 - Get paid to live and work with first-year engineers